Delvyn Case, music director

 MEMBERSHIP and BASIC INFORMATION

 Membership in the Great Woods Chamber Orchestra is open to string, woodwinds, brass, and percussion players.
 Students may elect to receive 0.5 credits for 2 semesters of involvement in the group.
 Members of the community - including outstanding high school students - are also welcome to play.
 There is no membership fee.
 Auditions are held in September and January.
-The group rehearses on Monday evenings, 7-9 pm, with occasional sectionals for Wheaton students on Thursdays from 5-6 pm.
+The group rehearses on Monday evenings, 7-9:15 pm, with occasional sectionals for Wheaton students.

 For more information, contact Music Director Delvyn Case.